shubham526/ICTIR2019-Support-Passage-Retrieval/README.md

 # Why Does This Entity Matter?
 Support Passage Retrieval For Entity Retrieval
 Shubham Chatterjee and Laura Dietz.
 2019.
 Why Does This Entity Matter?
 Support Passage Retrieval For Entity Retrieval.
 In _Proceedings of the 2019 ACM SIGIR International Conference on Theory of Information Retrieval (ICTIR 2019)_.

-This is an online appendix for the ICTIR short paper above.
-This repository contains:
-- code associated with this paper and the instructions on how to execute the code.
-- additional resources developed for this paper.

 ## Running the code
 The code has been tested using Java openJDK 13.
 The code required Maven to be installed.